February 22, 2018

 This will be the first time that we have the opportunity to imagine what it could be like to have programs live in our home space and what it might mean to our community partners to have access to some gathering, and possibly, performance space.
 Our ask to you, at this time, is to let us know if you have any leads on spaces available (or soon to be available) and to keep your ears open for us!
 Also, we are open to hear about how having interactive space might impact your community, cultural practice or creative potential.

-We are at the very beginning, investigative stages right now and there are still possibilities that may keep us on the Seattle Center campus.
+We are at the very beginning, investigative stages right now and we are likely to remain on the Seattle Center campus for the near future.
 We would also like to keep this time as one of imagination and opportunity.
-If you have any questions or input for us, please contact Reese: firstname.lastname@example.org or (206) 684-7320.
+If you have any questions or input for us, please contact Reese: email@example.com or (206) 684-7320.

 As always, we are so appreciative of your engagement in and support of Northwest Folklife.